pahimar/dot-github/.github/CONTRIBUTING.md

 [Needs Collaborator](#join-the-project-team): Committer

-Once a PR has been signed off by the project team, it will be merged into the `master` branch and ready for the next release.
+Once a PR has been signed off by the project team, it will be merged into the `main` branch and ready for the next release.

 ## Tag A Release